 As a result, the prompt and real-time nature of a software-based service allows teams to collaborate seamlessly, avoiding any potential communication issues.
 It can also put a stop to those infuriating ‘update’ meetings to garner everyone’s progress; an especially handy benefit when time – and patience – is at a premium.

 Keeping track of milestones in a project can be tricky, especially as every single team member needs to know what has to be completed and by when.
 To combat this, collaborative software can employ clear and easy-to-follow Gantt charts of the project timeline which can then be constantly updated.
 This is highly useful when things inevitably change at a moment’s notice and resources have to be shifted.

-It also allows managers to implement instructions in a clear and accessible way, displaying individual tasks visually and letting everyone know where they stand at the click of a button.
+It also allows virtual managers to implement instructions in a clear and accessible way, displaying individual tasks visually and letting everyone know where they stand at the click of a button.
 This ensures that among the general chaos of a busy project, poor organisation can’t be used as an excuse for missing a deadline.

 3. Better Communication with Clients

 We’ve all been there: the 10am conference call with the client that actually starts at 10.15 due to the lack of available rooms (followed by another 15-minute delay as the client has been given the wrong dial-in).
 Aside from making you appear less than professional, it’s also an ineffective and time-consuming process.